 Soil contamination and remediation

-Soil is contaminated by all kinds of human activities involving environmentally hazardous materials such as heavy metals, organic substances and pesticides.
-In Flanders there are an estimated 85,000 sites (11.2% of the surface area of the region) with an increased risk of soil contamination.
+Soil is contaminated with environmentally hazardous substances such as heavy metals, organic matter and pesticides due to a variety of human influences.
+In Flanders, there are an estimated 85,000 soils (11.2% of the surface area) with an increased risk of soil contamination.
+This indicator shows the progress of remediation of historical contamination.

 What do we see?